Luos-io/Documentation/update-module-firmware.md

 ## Mac / Linux steps
 {: #unix }

 These steps are only for Mac or Linux.
-For Windows, ignore them and go directly to [Windows steps](#windows).
+If you're using Windows, ignore them and go directly to [Windows steps](#windows).

 ### Step 1: Install the software
 Install the program *dfu-util*.